sergeynordicresults/sergeynordicresults.github.io/universe.md

 - Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
 - Do You think they have an afterlife after death?
 - Do You think they can reach the Buddha enlightment?
 Enlightment doesnt exist!
 Buddha was a liar, charlatan!
 - If 2D father wants to explain something to a 2D child, but 2D child doesnt understand - Do You think being angry will help for understanding?
-Or maybe the prompt/input should be modified (just like we modify prompt for AI bots.
+Or maybe this is a problem of prompt/input, that should be modified (just like we modify prompt for AI bots.
 There is no point for being angry at computer.)